google/orbit/README.md

 workflow.
 Sampling can quickly identify interesting functions to instrument.
 Dynamic instrumentation results in exact function entry and exit information which is presented in the form of per-thread hierarchical call graphs.
+Manual instrumentation markers can be added to the source code and further allows for value-tracking.
 Scheduling events are also shown to visualize when a thread was running and on what core.
+Furthermore, dependencies between threads are displaying which thread got blocked/unblocked by which other thread.
+For AMD GPUs, the submission, scheduling and hardware execution timings of a job is visualized.
+Additional GPU data, such as Vulkan debug markers can be retrieved using Orbit's Vulkan layer.
+Memory consumption and page-fault information is visualized as well.

 An introduction to Orbit's key features can be found in the following YouTube
 video: